 Your coaching group will meet bi-weekly by zoom, and your coach will be available to you for ongoing questions and support throughout the program.
 You will choose your preferred coaching time slot, and be able to put specific dates in your calendar.

 Applied practice takes place throughout the certificate program.
 While attending live 5-day program intensives, you will engage in multiple small group facilitation practices.
 In between program intensives, you will be engaged in small group projects, ongoing facilitation practice (to meet the 12 hour / month requirement), and will be sharing your practice reflections with the program cohort community through online discussion forums and bi-weekly reflections.

 All program faculty, including coaches, attend each 5-day intensive in person and participate fully in supporting participants during the intensive.
-In between intensives, coaches work with small groups of participants through frequent coaching calls and engage with participants regularly through online discussion forums.
+In between intensives, coaches work with small groups of participants through frequent coaching calls.
 The Certificate program director is in regular contact with all participants and provides regular updates, reminders, and discussion topics.
-All participants and all program faculty participate in monthly community calls.
+All participants and all program faculty participate in monthly practice calls on Zoom.

 Yes, although each profession has different standards.
 We can work with you to provide the agenda and CEU hours.
 Depending on your registrar or professional organization’s requirements, you may have to repackage the information about our training.
 We cannot guarantee that it will be accepted, but we will gladly provide you with the required information about the program that will support your application.
 We most recently confirmed ICF CCEUs.

 As a participant in the Integral Facilitator® training, you will be supported and challenged around your own developmental edge.
 You will develop more mastery in your way of being and learn:

 - How to master personal awareness, stable embodied presence and multi-modal perspective taking while working with challenging situations.